huanyingtianhe/EasyComfyUI/README.md

 mysql -h 127.0.0.1 -P 3306 -u root -p
 ```

-The format of a local mysql instance looks like this:
+The format of the connection string for a local mysql instance looks like this:

 ```bash
 "mysql://root:password@localhost:3306/easy_comfyui"